curateteaching/digitalpedagogy/keywords/textanalysis.md

 * Artifact Type: assignment
 * Source URL: https://wildedecadents.wordpress.com/2012/09/29/image-and-sound-interpretation-wilde-the-harlots-house-exercise-2/
 * Artifact Permissions:
-* Copy of the Artifact
+* Copy of the Artifact: [text-analysis-image-and-sound.pdf](files/text-analysis-image-and-sound.pdf)
 * Creator and Affiliation: Petra Dierkes-Thrun (Stanford University)

 This assignment requires students to use multimedia digital technologies to communicate their analyses of a literary text in sensory and associative terms, rather than in rational, linear forms of argument.
 By including terms like "visceral," "sensual," and "intuit" in the assignment, Dierkes-Thrun signals that such subjective responses constitute a powerful component of text analysis.
 This project invokes image, video, and sound as primary modes of interpretation, rather than as supplements to a written text.
 Having students (and website visitors outside the class) contribute multimedia responses to a particular poem transforms the course blog into a collaborative intertextual display which can then itself become the object of further investigation and analysis.